Lichen-Dev/crowdfund-escrow/README.md

 # crowdfund-escrow

 A simple blockchain version of kickstarter.
 Users fund projects, and then vote to release said funds in rounds that the proposer pre-specifies.
 The smart contract is currently deployed on the Kovan testnet and all funding happens using (kovan)DAI.
+You will need to have metamask set to the Kovan network to interact with the smart contract.

 a web interface is hosted at http://134.122.25.216/